Linda McCartney Foods: Early history

-Linda McCartney's Home Style Cooking

-Linda McCartney's Home Style Cooking brand

-In December 1993, McCartney announced a line of vegetarian frozen entrees to be released in America under the brand name Linda McCartney's Foods from the Heart.
+In December 1993, McCartney announced a range of vegetarian frozen entrees to be released in America under the brand name Linda McCartney's Foods from the Heart.
 The range was made under and agreement with Fairmont Foods of Minnesota (FFM).
-The range was launched in March 1994 as Linda McCartney's Home Style Cooking, and was the first American company with a completely meatless line of food products.
-Products included boil-in bag entrees: Fetticini Alfredo, Pasta Provencale, Pasta Primavera, Rigatone Marinara, Bavarian Goulash, Spaghetti Milano and Chili Non-Carne; and preplated dishes: Lasagna Roma and Burrito Grande.
+The range was launched in March 1994 as Linda McCartney's Home Style Cooking, and was the first American company with a completely meatless range of food products.
+Products included boil-in Fetticini Alfredo, Pasta Provencale, Pasta Primavera, Rigatone Marinara, Bavarian Goulash, Spaghetti Milano and Chili Non-Carne; and preplated dishes: Lasagna Roma and Burrito Grande.

-In 1995, in addition to Pasta Primavera, Fettucini Alfredo, Lasagne Roma, Burrito Grande, other products were American Barbecue, Tex-Mex Tostada and Traditional Stew.